mehmetunal/maggsoft/README.md

 #.net 5

-aynı sunucudan apiye istek atılabilmesi için eklenmelidir.
+Aynı sunucudan apiye istek atılabilmesi için eklenmelidir.

     if (!app.Environment.IsDevelopment())